davidsanchezr81/learning_stripe/README.md

 # learning_stripe
 - Front end and Back end in same URL done
-- Next will be both in different urls
+- Next will be both in different urls.